renzmann/renzmann.github.io/content/emacsd.md

 Why use a literate document for my configuration?
 Basically, as I added more comments and reminders about what some line of code was doing, where I got it from, and why it might be commented out, the prose grew longer than the actual code, and so a change of medium felt prudent.
-In my case, that's the vererable [Org mode](https://orgmode.org/), which comes with Emacs and serves as as way to seamlessly weave commentary and code together.
+In my case, that's the venerable [Org mode](https://orgmode.org/), which comes with Emacs and serves as a way to seamlessly weave commentary and code together.